Movers and SHAKERS

 Questions Loom the Cannabis Industry

-The ongoing state of uncertainty, knowing that federal law, as written, is quite clear, while state laws may be permissive, places a strain on young cannabis businesses.
+The ongoing state of uncertainty, knowing that federal law, as written, is quite clear, while state laws may be permissive, it's also a quagmire for young cannabis businesses.
 Compliance with regulations and the forced use of cash as banks won’t allow their fintech solutions at dispensaries is a strain on the entire industry.

 To address the uncertainty in what most presume will eventually fall on the side of federal legalization, a bill to protect banks that service state-legal cannabis businesses from being penalized under federal regulations was reintroduced in the Senate in April.
 A third of the 100 Senators have signed on as cosponsors.
 This follows a refiling of the Secure and Fair Enforcement (SAFE) Banking Act in the House.
 That bill passed with bipartisan support in 2019 as a standalone bill and again as part of two COVID-19 relief bills.
 The House bill has more than 100 members listed as cosponsors.